alexwox/ScrapeFlow/README.md

    - Also change: credits, isEntryPoint
    - Finally modify the inputs and outputs arrays by adding objects with:
      - name, type, required, variant
+   - Make sure that TaskParamType is defined for your task type in /lib/types/task.ts (See instructions further down)
 3. Add the task to the task registry: /lib/workflow/task/registry.ts
 4. Add the task to the task menu file: /app/workflow/\_components/TaskMenu.tsx
-   - Find the appropriate place in the accordion to paste a new accordion item.
+   - Find the appropriate place in the accordion to paste a new <TaskBtn>.
-   - Style it as needed, add the id to defaultValue list to keep it open by default.
+   - If new accordion type, add the id to defaultValue list to keep it open by default.
 5. Define the executor file in the /lib/workflow/executor/
    - Trycatch block.
    - Try: Get inputs from environment and validate them one by one.